 There's massive competition in the eCommerce space.

-Customer service in ecommerce is all about matching (or even surpassing) customer expectations, providing value through meaningful interactions, and helping customers overcome challenges.
+Customer service in ecommerce is all about meeting (or even exceeding) customer expectations, delivering value through meaningful interactions, and helping customers overcome challenges.
 It is one of the best ways to differentiate yourself in the market and steal your competitors' unhappy customers.

 But the question is — how can your eCommerce business match up to such growing customer service demands?
 A survey suggests that around 73% of consumers emphasize customer experience (CX) when purchasing.

 Now that consumer services are pivotal to ecommerce business growth, you also need to monitor the trends that emerge every year.
-It may sound challenging, but it is necessary to exceed customer expectations and drive more sales in the long run.
+It may sound challenging, but it is necessary to exceed customer expectations and drive long-term sales.

-Here, we share some of the top industry insights on customer experience strategy for ecommerce businesses.
+Here, we share top industry insights on customer experience strategy for ecommerce businesses.
 Take advantage of industry insights, capitalize on timely chances to fulfill customers' most urgent requirements, and build a customer experience befitting today's knowledgeable consumer.

 6 Top Customer Service Trends for eCommerce Brands in 2023